 Since the area of operation connects to the open ocean, teams are strongly encouraged to use a tether to avoid loss of the vehicles.
-A tether length of 30 m should be sufficient to maneuver freely in the area of operation.
+A tether length of 50 m is sufficient to maneuver freely in the area of operation (the tether should not be shorter than 30 m).
 If this is a problem, contact the TAC Challenge organizers.